icgc-dcc/dcc-docs/docs/download/downloading-data.md

 #### Download Data Instructions

-1. Once your DACO application has been approved, use your OpenID (ie. the Gmail email address you specified in your DACO application) to log into [https://dcc.icgc.org/](https://dcc.icgc.org)
+1. Once your DACO application has been approved, use your OpenID (ie. the Google email address you specified in your DACO application) to log into [https://dcc.icgc.org/](https://dcc.icgc.org)

     ![Portal-Login](images/Portal_login.png)